Panasonic GX9 vs Sony A7 II

 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The GX9 lacks such a headphone port.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic GX9 and the Sony A7 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.